The Power of Positive Affirmations for Sober Runners

 What Happens When You Stick With It

-Do affirmations actually work for athletes?
+Do affirmations actually improve performance?

 How often should I use affirmations?